 At Makers Empire, we’re always thrilled to learn about the new ways teachers are using Makers Empire’s 3D learning program to teach across the curriculum.
 Here are 10 inspiring real-life examples of teachers using Makers Empire in the classroom.
-Click on the linked headings for a case study and teacher interview explaining exactly how teachers implemented these ideas in their classroom.

 At Maplewood Intermediate, teacher Lisa Hatton gave 5th grade her students the challenge to use Makers Empire to design a storage container that could be used aboard the International Space Station.
 Students had to apply what they learned about the ISS and the difference in gravity on the ISS compared to Earth when creating their designs.
 By working in groups the students were able to collaborate and devise unique solutions to the storage problem in zero gravity!
+Learn more.

 At St. Stephens School, the 6th-grade students were asked to think about their community and identify problems that people in their community might be facing.
 They identified that their teacher’s young daughter had a problem with her legs, and had to wear special straps on them.
 However, the straps would constantly fall off.
 Using Makers Empire the students set out to solve this problem by creating a specially designed clip that would hold the straps up.
 And they were successful!
 The students created a clip that was able to hold the straps up perfectly!
+Learn more.

 The senior students at Fulham North Primary used Makers Empire as an opportunity to mentor the younger students at their school.
 The experienced senior students were paired with a younger schoolmate and showed them how to use the Makers Empire software.
 The older students learned valuable teaching skills and the younger ones were introduced to the fantastic potential of 3D design and printing technology.
 One of the first projects the senior mentors helped the younger students with was creating a personalized Christmas ornament to give to their parents!
 Learn more.

 Second-grade students from Mont Claire Elementary School were asked to design a 3D object in Makers Empire that represented their family’s heritage.
 The students had been learning about their heritage, and this was a very personal and fun task where the students could think deeply and synthesize everything they had learned about their family.
 Every student was given the opportunity to express their unique family history through a thoughtfully designed 3D object.
+Learn more.

 Elanora State School students were asked to create their very own stationery holder that would keep their essential supplies organized neatly on their desks.
 Students first created their design in a 2D drawing.
 Then the students used Makers Empire to transform that 2D drawing into a 3D design.
 Each student created a unique way to store their stationery supplies.
+Learn more.

 Year 1 students from Scotch College Perth and Presbyterian Ladies College Perth used Makers Empire 3D to enhance their communication, collaboration, storytelling and character development skills.
 Each student used their imagination to design a character in the 3D design app, which they then printed out.
 They partnered with another student and used iPads to film a story that featured their 3D designed character.
 This project took storytelling to a whole new level!
+Learn more.

 While learning about the devastation of natural disasters, the students at Scots College were challenged to design something that would help communities affected by a natural disaster.
 This cumulative task began with students investigating different types of disasters and the specific problems they create.
 Then, using Makers Empire, students designed a solution to the problem they had researched.
 Once they had created designs, students reflected on their product and its usefulness, encouraging students to view their solution in a real-world context.
 Learn more.